elmtree-askmo/cloudcannon-app/content/learn/medicine/what-is-the-extent-of-thyroidectomy-required-for-different-types-of-thyroid-cancer.md

 url: /learn/medicine/questions/what-is-the-extent-of-thyroidectomy-required-for-different-types-of-thyroid-cancer
 score: -1.0
 related_article1:
-    id: 123947
+    id: 123952
     title: >-
-        How is ultrasound used in the diagnosis of thyroid nodules?
+        What are the indications for treating benign thyroid nodules?
     subject: Medicine
-    url: /learn/medicine/questions/how-is-ultrasound-used-in-the-diagnosis-of-thyroid-nodules
+    url: /learn/medicine/questions/what-are-the-indications-for-treating-benign-thyroid-nodules
 related_article2:
-    id: 123941
+    id: 123945
     title: >-
-        How prevalent are benign thyroid nodules in the general population?
+        What are the typical presentations of thyroid nodules in patients?
-    subject: Health Studies
+    subject: Medicine
-    url: /learn/health-studies/questions/how-prevalent-are-benign-thyroid-nodules-in-the-general-population
+    url: /learn/medicine/questions/what-are-the-typical-presentations-of-thyroid-nodules-in-patients
 related_article3:
-    id: 123963
+    id: 123942
     title: >-
-        How is lymph node management approached in thyroid cancer surgery?
+        What are the different types of goiter and how are they classified?
-    subject: Medicine
+    subject: Health Studies
-    url: /learn/medicine/questions/how-is-lymph-node-management-approached-in-thyroid-cancer-surgery
+    url: /learn/health-studies/questions/what-are-the-different-types-of-goiter-and-how-are-they-classified
 related_article4:
-    id: 123940
+    id: 123947
     title: >-
+        How is ultrasound used in the diagnosis of thyroid nodules?
+    subject: Medicine
+    url: /learn/medicine/questions/how-is-ultrasound-used-in-the-diagnosis-of-thyroid-nodules
+related_article5:
+    id: 123960
+    title: >-
-        What are the risk factors associated with the development of thyroid nodules?
+        What are the characteristics of medullary thyroid cancer?
-    subject: Health Studies
+    subject: Medicine
-    url: /learn/health-studies/questions/what-are-the-risk-factors-associated-with-the-development-of-thyroid-nodules
+    url: /learn/medicine/questions/what-are-the-characteristics-of-medullary-thyroid-cancer
 ---

 &nbsp;